ct-clearhaus/asrt/README.rst

     def funny(input)
       asrt input.is_a?(String), 'Me only eat strings.'

-      input + ' is funny'
+      input.strip + ' is funny'
     end

 Why use :ruby:`asrt` rather than :ruby:`assert`?
 Well, it's short and you may